21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 12. Heritage Museum in Sedona

-Here it has been shown mainly about the early settlers.
-Few Hollywood stars came to get their movie filmed.
+Here, it has mainly focused on the early settlers.
+A few Hollywood stars came to get their movie filmed.
 It is such an iconic place to take pictures in Sedona.

 13. Jordan Road Trail